Martha's Vineyard Atlas of LifeResourcesArticles and Reports

 Vineyard Wildlife Inventories and Ecological Research

-In collaboration with the Betsy and Jesse Fink Family Foundation and eight Martha’s Vineyard farms, the Martha’s Vineyard Atlas of Life is conducting a three-year pilot project to enhance pollinator diversity on agricultural lands by augmenting floral resources for certain pollinators.
+In collaboration with the Betsy and Jesse Fink Family Foundation and eight Martha’s Vineyard farms, the Martha’s Vineyard Atlas of Life is conducting a three-year pilot project (“Pollinator Pathways”) exploring ways to enhance pollinator diversity on agricultural lands by augmenting floral resources for certain pollinators.
 While we’re interested in pollinators of all kinds, the project’s main focus is on certain bee species – pollen specialists we believe to be scarce or declining on Martha’s Vineyard.
 An interim report prepared in August 2022 summarizes the goals and methods of the project, presents some highlights of results so far, and offers some tentative recommendations for flowers that show promise for supporting pollinators generally or rare or specialized bees in particular.
+Year-end reports on the 2022 and 2023 field seasons go into greater detail on pollinator diversity and interactions among pollinators and plants.

 Ecology of Coastal Salt Ponds: a Pilot Study at Long Point Wildlife Refuge